What Do Mining or Geological Engineer Do?

 - Inspect mining areas for unsafe structures, equipment, and working conditions.

-These are the skills Mining and Geological Engineers say are the most useful in their careers:
+When polled, Mining and Geological Engineers say the following skills are most frequently used in their jobs:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.